Very low in fat and high in potassium, this dish will make your RealAge 5.1 days younger.

 8 ounces baby pattypan squash, sliced

-1 cup whole wheat couscous, uncooked
+1/2 cup whole wheat couscous or bulgur, uncooked

 8 pitted dried prunes, coarsely chopped